-The most common form of diabetes, diabetes mellitus, is the result of insufficient insulin being nagar are produced.
+The most common form of diabetes, diabetes mellitus, is the result of insufficient insulin being produced.
+The name literally means 'sweet fountain', because large volumes of urine co ugar are produced.

+Stagar are produced.
 There is, however, another form of diabetes - a relatively rare condition known as diabetes insipidus.
-The name means 'dilute fountain' and affected individuals continuously produce large volumes of very dilute urine.
-It is caused when an individual does not produce any ADH, or their Isidneys do not respond to ADH.
-Without ADH, the distal convoluted tubules and collecting duets are permanently impermeable to water.
-The patient feles extremely thirsty and has to drink large quantities of liquid to avoid severe dehydration.
-Diabetes insipidus is treated in different ways, depending on the sevenity of the condition and the cause, either with drugs that replace the ADH or with drugs that enable the kidneys to produce a more concentrated urine.
+The name means 'dilute fountian' and affected individuals continuously produce large volumes of very dilute urine.
+It is caused when an individual does not produce any ADH, or their kidneys do not respond to ADH.
+Without ADH, the distal convoluted tubules and collecting ducts are permanently impermeable to water.
+The patient feels extremely thinsty and has to drink large quantities of liquid to avoid severe dehydration.
+Diabetes insipidus is reated in different ways, depending on the severity of the condition and the cause, either with drugs that replace the ADH or with drugs that enable the kidneys to produce a more concentrated urine.